-Choose from a full buffet in Sands from 10 a.m. to 2 p.m. or relish in a à la carte dinner at ZuZu from 4 to 10 p.m. and leave the cooking to the experts at Hotel Valley Ho for your holiday meal—reservations for both dinners are recommended.
+Choose from a full buffet in Sands from 10 a.m. to 2 p.m. or relish in an a la carte dinner at ZuZu from 4 to 10 p.m. and leave the cooking to the experts at Hotel Valley Ho for your holiday meal—reservations for both dinners are recommended.

 The Arizona Biltmore features three different restaurants with Thanksgiving offerings including the Historic Gold Room Celebration, Wright's at the Biltmore, and Frank & Albert's as well as a 5K Turkey Trot to burn some calories before you eat.

 From 11 a.m. to 5:30 p.m. enjoy a festive culinary spread with a soup and salad bar, grand seafood display, butcher block, savory holiday classics, sweet seasonal pies and pastries, and a dedicated selection of kid-friendly favorites at the Historic Gold Room Celebration, or head over to Wright's at the Biltmore for a four-course Thanksgiving dining experience that's available from 1 to 8:30 p.m. with highlights that include brandy pumpkin cheesecake, sage brined turkey with chorizo and apple bread pudding, and roasted Kobacha squash soup.

 A three-course specialty menu is also available from 1 p.m. to 9 p.m. at Frank & Albert's restaurant where holiday dining standouts include signature chicken tortilla soup, herb-crusted prime rib, buttermilk whipped potatoes with roasted chive garlic butter, and a selection of sweet treats and small bites.